-They resume their routine of eating together, sitting together on the sofa, listening to music, talking about books and music.
-“Or else they’d simply be together, sharing an amiable silence.”
+They resume their routine: eating together, sitting together on the sofa, listening to music, talking about books and music, “or else they’d simply be together, sharing an amiable silence.”
 Haida stays over on weekends, but they never sleep together again.

 Why were we given all of this detail about their day-to-day life only for Haida to disappear?
 So we can feel worse for Tsukuru?
 No. Because we needed to witness what Tsukuru does to other people, what he did to Kuro, and why she had been able to cut him so absolutely out of her life.

 Tsukuru and Haida were essentially in a relationship.
-Tsukura didn’t realize it, even when it turned sexual.
+Tsukuru didn’t realize it, even when it turned sexual.
 And they did have sex.
 We know this because at other points in the book, Tsukuru has to clean his shorts following an erotic dream.
 We watch him scrub them.
-But after the “dream” with Haida, his shorts are clean, letting us infer that the sex happened.
+But after the “dream” with Haida, his shorts are clean—the only time in the book that this is the case—letting us infer that the sex must have happened.

 Ironically, he knew a lot about Haida, and Haida about him in return.

 Haida left because he realized that despite all of the signs, Tsukuru was never going to realize his feelings.
 Like Kuro, he needed to walk away.
 Haida is shy—it’s not a surprise he doesn’t say anything directly.
 We watched him struggle with that as he stood inside of Tsukuru’s room.
 (I wonder about the injury on Haida’s neck, if he once said something to the wrong person.)
 And he did make a move—they slept together.
-But Tsukuru was oblivious the next morning.
+Who knows what it seemed like from his end, if he believed there was consent or not (I like to think he did, but we can’t know).
+Ostensibly, Tsukuru was awake enough to see him but oblivious the next morning, convinced it was a dream despite the evidence otherwise.
 Imagine being in Haida’s position.
 It’s no wonder he left for ten days, and eventually forever.